 KF: Can you tell us any special elements or ideas that you incorporated into this creation?

 The round bottom makes it possible to store things securely and gives it a clean form.
 Adding a cord stopper creates a design that looks even cleaner.
 The 15cm bottom diameter is large enough to hold a large stole, and the 10cm bottom diameter is large enough to hold a scarf, 500ml plastic bottle drinks or water bottle.
 Please make it in any size you like.

 KF: What are some tips for making this bag?

-KF: How should we use this bag in everyday situations?
+KF: How should we incorporate this bag into everyday situations?

-KF: Thank you very much, Mioko!
+KF: Thank you very much, Satomi!
 Here are sewing instructions along with step by step photos from her.
 Enjoy crafting!